Linsmar7/Linsmar7/README.md

 ### Hello World 👋

 - 🎓 I'm a Computer Science Student and Front-end Developer
-- 🔭 I’m currently working on a project to make Notes and To-Do Lists (Linbretes) using Next.js, tailwindcss and prisma for the back-end.
+- 🔭 I’m currently working on projects in Chuva Inc
-- 🌱 I’m currently learning more about Reactjs, back-end stuff and Angular Universal
+- 🌱 I’m currently learning more about Drupal, PHP and React
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/linsmar-vital/) or [Portfolio](https://www.linsmarvital.com)
-- ⚡ Fun fact: I beat Margit in Elden Ring first try (with summons, haha)
+- ⚡ Fun fact: My favorite game is Cyberpunk 2077

 LET'S CODE! 🎇